Skip to main content

 Heroes of Science and Fiction has received very positive reviews from players.
 Most players liked this game for its gameplay but disliked it for its optimization.

-Heroes of Science and Fiction is a multiplayer game with local co-op support.
+Heroes of Science and Fiction is a single player game with multiplayer and local co-op support.

 Similar games include Songs of Conquest, Songs of Silence, Hero's Hour, Fantasy General II, Heroes of Might & Magic V and others.